CaptainSeagull/Preprocessor-Honours/README.md

 #Build instructions

 ##Windows
-Call `win32_build.bat` from the command line, which should generate the executable inside the `build` directory.
-This uses Visual Studio 2013 to build (MSVC 12), so if you're using a different version of visual studio then change the line `set VISUAL_STUDIO_VERSION=12` inside `win32_build.bat` to match whatever version of Visual Studio you're using.
+Call `win32_msvc.bat` from the command line, which should generate the executable inside the `build` directory.
+This uses Visual Studio 2013 to build (MSVC 12), so if you're using a different version of visual studio then change the line `set VISUAL_STUDIO_VERSION=12` inside `win32_msvc.bat` to match whatever version of Visual Studio you're using.
 It has not ever been tested with GCC or Clang or Windows, and there are currently no plans to easily support them.

 ##Linux
-Call `build_clang.sh` from the command line, which should generate the app file inside the `build` directory.
-This uses Clang version 3.8, so if you don't have that version installed on your computer, then you'll need to change all the lines that say `Clang++-3.8` to match the version you've got.
+Call `linux_clang.sh` from the command line, which should generate the app file inside the `build` directory.
+This uses Clang version 3.8, so if you don't have that version installed on your computer, then you'll need to change the line that says `CLANG_VERSION=3.8` to match the version you've got.

 There is currently no simple way to build using GCC on Linux, but there are plans to support this soon.